baychub/cb-gsg/getting-started.md

 You can change to have all sensors reading simultaneously, for example, if the antennas are farther apart.

-1. Click the three-bar menu button at the top-left of the web ad.
+1. Click the three-bar menu button at the top-left of the web admin portal.
+2. Click Scheduler.

 ## Viewing RFID data in Other Ways